isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 Church of England, Diocese of Singapore.
 (194–). [_Diocesan digest: The Diocese of Singapore_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13368156).
 Singapore: Church of England, Diocese of Singapore.
 (Call no.: RSING
 283.5957 DD)

-Church of Jesus Christ of Latter-day Saints.
+Church of Jesus Christ of Latter-Day Saints.
 (2012). _FamilySearch_.
-Retrieved from family search website.
+Retrieved from Family Search website.

 _Family history on the net_.
 (2007).
 Newbury: Countryside Books.